-Outline India believes in ensuring data quality at every step of the research cycle, right from study design, through data collection, to dissemination.
+Outline India believes in ensuring data quality at each step of the research cycle, right from study design, data collection, to sharing findings.
+These include-

 We qualitatively pre-test survey tools in a location with a similar socio-demographic profile to the study site.
-This checks for consistency, appropriateness of translation, relevance and context, as well as uncovering inconsistencies.
+This helps us check consistency, appropriateness of translation, relevance, and context, as well as uncovering inconsistencies.

-Field workers are trained on background of the evaluation, question-by-question overview of the survey tool, cultural sensitivity and ethical research considerations, technical training, obtaining informed consent, data security and data transfer.
-Trainings include field mocks and debriefing sessions so that we can resolve any outstanding issues before data collection starts.
+Field workers are trained on the background of the evaluation, a question-by-question overview of the survey tool, cultural sensitivity, and ethical research considerations, technical training, obtaining informed consent, data security and data transfer.
+Training includes field mocks and debriefing sessions so that we can resolve any outstanding issues before data collection begins.

-After training, our researchers stay on the field for the initial days to monitor each field worker, clarify doubts, address linguistic and comprehension inconsistencies and implement the sampling strategy.
-The Field Manager continues in the field for additional days to provide ongoing support.
+Post the training period, our researchers stay on the field for initial days to monitor each field worker, clarify doubts, address linguistic and comprehension inconsistencies and implement the sampling strategy.
+The Field Manager continues to stay on the field for additional days to provide ongoing support.

 We use digital data collection devices like Computer-Assisted Personal Interviewing (CAPI) platforms to conduct face-to-face interviews.
-Through CAPI we incorporate hints and instructions for field workers, record and visualise location of interviews, take pictures, switch between languages and monitor data in real-time.
+Through CAPI we incorporate hints and instructions for field workers, record and visualize the location of interviews, take pictures, switch languages and monitor data in real-time.

-Before each project, we put together project specific field teams who not only have cultural and linguistic familiarity but also have relevant domain experience.
-The finalization of the teams is based on their performance post-training by our researchers, based on standardized performance assessment protocols.
+Before each project, we put together project-specific field teams who have cultural and linguistic familiarity along with relevant domain experience.
+The finalized teams are established from their performance post-training by our researchers, based on standardized performance assessment protocols.

 There is a ceiling limit to the number of interviews that a surveyor can conduct in a day, to ensure quality.
 The duration of each interview is recorded and included in the final data set.